 You May Qualify for Legal Assistance

 If you’re wondering whether there’s another way to get your claim review sped up, you’re not alone.
 You can talk to a disability attorney for free and get answers that only apply to you.
 This free, private consultation is the best way to ensure you get the most benefits you’re owed faster.
 The lawyers in our network only work on contingency and keep your information confidential.
 That means if they can’t get you benefits, you pay $0 for legal assistance.
-People who have lawyers file their disability claims are 2x more likely to get benefits approved within 6 months.
+People who have lawyers file their disability claims are almost 3x more likely to get benefits.
 Those who apply without legal assistance typically wait 2+ years for their first disability payment.